On recent Debian-based systems you can install both using the following command

-After creating your AS in the SCIONLab coordination website, you will be able to download a tarfile with
+After creating your AS in the SCIONLab coordination website, you will be able to download a tarfile containing a

-Vagrantfile allowing you to easily build your SCIONLab VM.
+Vagrantfile which allows you to easily build your SCIONLab VM.

 All the commands below need to be executed from the directory containing the Vagrantfile.